 Many towns, cities, and counties throughout Indiana have smoke-free air policies that are stronger, or more comprehensive, than the statewide smoke-free air law.
 These include: Bloomington, Columbus, Delaware County, Elkhart, Fort Wayne, Indianapolis, Vanderburgh County, Vigo County, West Lafayette, Zionsville, and more.

 Smoke-free air laws are a win for everyone, and more communities are looking to protect more workers by enacting policies that are more comprehensive than the current statewide law.
-Communities like, Howard County, and South Bend are working every day to accomplish this goal and need the public’s support as they work to protect their citizens from the dangers of secondhand smoke.
+Local communities across the state are working every day to accomplish this goal and need the public’s support as they work to protect their citizens from the dangers of secondhand smoke.

 The following are specific examples of ways in which communities are taking extra steps to protect their workers and citizens.